Fitness and wellness tracking on your Samsung smart watch

 Whether you prefer running or biking, you can track the workout of your choice.

 Press the Power key on the watch, and then navigate to and tap Samsung Health.
-Tap Exercise > Work out, and then swipe to the workout exercise you want to track.
+Tap Exercise, tap Work out, and then swipe to the workout exercise you want to track.
 If you select the three dots next to the workout, you can change the workout Target, workout screen, and other options.
-However, you can simply tap the workout to start.
+Or, you can simply tap the workout to start.

 Note: You can also add the Exercise widget to your Home screen.